michaelmcandrew/civicrm-user-guide-gitbook/contributions/everyday-tasks.md

     generated and a "Print PDF letter" activity will be created for each letter with the **Activity Subject** you have specified.

-### Formatting for grouped contribution thank-you letters
+### Grouped contribution thank-you letters

+You can send end-of-fiscal-year giving statements/tax receipts to your contacts if you choose an option other than **-no grouping-** for the field **Group contributions by**.

 In a standard CiviCRM installation, the letters that can be produced when you choose to **Group contributions by**, say, **Contact** are